Guidelines for miking a symphony orchestra utilizing A-B set-up.

 onto the microphones.
 This makes it possible to capture the full spectrum of the reflected sound from the walls in the concert hall, as the Nose Cones turns the microphones into perfect omnidirectionals across the whole frequency range.

-The use of A-B Stereo techniques without support microphones can create an extremely convincing depth in the stereo image and capture a realistic room impression.
+Stereo techniques without support microphones can create an extremely convincing depth in the stereo image and capture a realistic room impression.
 The sound sources, ie musical instruments and room reflections, are picked up with the correct time alignment relative to the placement of the main stereo pair, which explains why this method is often regarded as the purist's choice.